 Graduate Accounting Curriculum

-The Master of Accounting (MSA) program at Wake Forest University is a two semester program that requires 30 hours of graduate coursework with an optional third semester for students who would like to participate in a paid nine-week internship.
+The Masters in Accounting (MSA) program at Wake Forest University is a two semester program that requires 30 hours of graduate coursework with an optional third semester for students who would like to participate in a paid nine-week internship.
 The curriculum consists of 15 hours of required core coursework as well as track-specific and other elective courses (specific course options below).

 Students who have not completed the prerequisite courses are required to complete them on the Wake Forest campus during the summer prior to beginning the program in August.

 - Assurance Services – For careers in the assurance/audit practice area.
 Courses include Advanced Auditing and Assurance Services; Forensic Accounting; and Negotiations.